elixir-lang/elixir/lib/elixir/pages/references/gradual-set-theoretic-types.md

   * **set-theoretic** - the types are described, implemented, and composed using basic set operations: unions, intersections, and negation

 The current milestone aims to infer types from patterns and guards and use them to type check programs, enabling the Elixir compiler to find faults and bugs in codebases without requiring changes to existing software.
+User provided type signatures are planned for future releases.
 The underlying principles, theory, and roadmap of our work have been outlined in ["The Design Principles of the Elixir Type System" by Giuseppe Castagna, Guillaume Duboc, José Valim](https://arxiv.org/abs/2306.06391).

 ## Supported types

 At the moment, Elixir developers interact with set-theoretic types through warnings found by the type system.
-All data types in the language are modelled:
+These warnings will represent tyoes using the following notation:

   * `binary()`, `integer()`, `float()`, `pid()`, `port()`, `reference()` - these types are indivisible.
 This means both `1` and `13` get the same `integer()` type.

   * `atom()` - it represents all atoms and it is divisible.
 For instance, the atom `:foo` and `:hello_world` are also valid (distinct) types.

+  * `tuple()` - it represents all tuples.
+Tuples may also be written using the curly brackets syntax, such as `{:ok, binary()}`.
+A `...` at the end of the tuple means the overall size of the tuple is unknown.
+For example, the following tuple has at least two elements: `{:ok, binary(), ...}`.

+  * `list(type)` - it represents a list of `type`.
+More precisely, it can be written as `empty_list() or non_empty_list(type, empty_list())`.
+Improper lists, which are lists which do not end with an empty list, such as `[1, 2 | 3]`, can be written as `list(integer(), integer())`.

   * `map()` and structs - maps can be "closed" or "open".
 Closed maps only allow the specified keys, such as `%{key: atom(), value: integer()}`.
 Open maps support any other keys in addition to the ones listed and their definition starts with `...`, such as `%{..., key: atom(), value: integer()}`.
 Structs are closed maps with the `__struct__` key.

-  * `tuple()`, `list()`, and `function()` - represent their respective composite types
+  * `function()` - it represents anonymous functions (which may be closures)

 ## Set operations